The Top 5 Most Traded Currencies in the World

-When it comes to forex trading, we know that currencies are all traded in pairs.
+Regarding forex trading, we know that currencies are all traded in pairs.

 While EUR/USD tops the most traded currency pairs, let's break things down a little more and individually go over the most "heavily" traded currencies in the world.

-The top 5 major currencies of the world are:
+So, the top 5 major currencies of the world are:

 - US Dollar (USD),